(Answer the questions on sheet of paper and compare to the answer options)

 Passage:

 Migration is a common practice among animals: birds, fish and human beings.
-Migration of human beings has both positive and negative effects on individuals and the society.
+Migration of human beings has both positive and negative effects on individuals in the society.

 When Bello migrated to the city, left his wife, Aisha, an enterprising traditional caterer, to fend for herself and their two children.
 During one of his occasional visits home, his father asked him to take his wife and children to live with him in the city.
 Reluctantly, Bello gave in.